pluginkollektiv/antivirus/README.md

 For the complete changelog, check out our [GitHub repository](https://github.com/pluginkollektiv/antivirus).

 ## Upgrade Notice ##

+### 1.4.3 ###
+Please note that we will discontinue providing a built-in API key for the Google Safe Browsing feature.
+If you have enabled this check, please provide your own API key before the next update.

 ### 1.4.2 ###
 This is a bugfix release removing two checks of the theme scan causing false positives.